Student Bill and Payment FAQs

 - The first day of classes, if the credit balance occurred on or before the first day of class.

 You will receive an email from Student Accounts when a refund has been processed for you.
 We strongly encourage the use of direct deposit for student refunds as it is the quickest, simplest, safest way for us to get your funds into your hands.
-The Student Refund Direct Deposit form can be completed electronically through Fish 'R' Net and can also be found on the Documents and Forms page.
+The Student Refund Direct Deposit form can be completed electronically through Fish 'R' Net.

 Yes, you have two options:

 You can transfer up to $800 of your anticipated credit balance to your Cardinal Cash Account to be used in the College bookstore approximately one week prior to the start of classes.
 Anticipated credit can be transferred by completing a Cardinal Cash Transfer Request form.
-These forms can be submitted electronically through Fish 'R' Net and are also available on the Documents and Forms page.
+These forms can be submitted electronically through Fish 'R' Net.
 Please see Cardinal Cash for more details.

-You can also request an advance against your anticipated credit by completing the Promissory Note for Financial Aid Advances [pdf].
+You can also request an advance against your anticipated credit by completing the Promissory Note for Financial Aid Advances form available on Fish 'R' Net.
 Advances are available on the first Friday after classes start.
 If you have direct deposit set up, the funds will be transferred directly to the bank account on file.
 If not, a paper check will be available in our office for pick up.

 Your student can reset your password by logging into FisherPay.
 The student will need to select 'Authorize Payers' from the navigation bar, and then select the record of the authorized payer needing a new password.
 Then click on 'Edit,' then 'Reset Password.'
 After your password is reset, you will receive an email notification with your new temporary password.